ravio/servicenow-serviceguru-update-set-auto-deployer/README.md

 This tool is to automate the deployment of update sets and scripts in ServiceNow environments.

+ServiceNow environment compatibility: Developed and Tested in Madrid and New york but should also work in other versions.

 Watch below video for:

 Overview: https://youtu.be/eeiy2bo9LFk